newtdb/db/doc/topics/text-configuration.rst

   </newtdb>

-The syntax used is based on the syntax used by web servers such as Apache and NGINX.
+The syntax used is based on the syntax used by web servers such as Apache.
 Elements, in angle brackets identify configuration objects with name-value pairs inside elements to specify options.
 Optional indentation indicates containment relationships and element start and end tags must appear on their own lines.